 Typically, there are fees involved with all three steps: setup, management, and investment exit.
 However, a few funds have 0% for one of these fees, which could sometimes mean that the others are relatively higher.
 So, it’s always important to consider the combination of all three.

-It’s important to note that—unlike the case for a real estate investment—most if not all fees are not charged on top of your investment, but charged to the fund.
+It’s important to note that most if not all fees are not charged on top of your investment, but charged to the fund.
 This means the fees still reduce your overall return on investment, but they are already baked into the fund’s forecasted returns and won’t necessitate any additional outlays by the investors.

 Subscription/setup fee

 This is a one-time fee paid together with the investment made into funds.
-It can be charged as a percentage of the capital invested (usually 1%-5%) or a fixed amount.
+It can be charged as a percentage of the capital invested (usually 1%-3%) or a fixed amount.
 It covers the fund setup costs and fundraising (marketing, administration, etc.), compliance, KYC, and more.
-Setup fee is the only fee that can be charged as an extra on top of the €500k investment amount—it depends on the fund.
-Therefore, it’s worth clarifying in each individual case how the fund representatives charge this fee.
+Setup fee is the only fee that can be charged as an extra on top of the €500k investment amount; however, in most cases, it’s deducted from the investment amount.
+Therefore, it’s worth clarifying in each individual case how the fund representatives charge this fee, and some funds don’t charge any setup fee.

 Management fee